Fit as a Mama Bear

 Shelby Stover

-A powerful remedy for sore throats and light coughs, this homemade cough syrup rivals any store-bought cough syrup.
+A powerful remedy for sore throats and light coughs, this homemade honey and onion cough syrup rivals any store-bought cough syrup.
 It's made with just two ingredients and quickly coats the throat for relief.

 5 from 1 vote